-Particle Importance Based Fluid Simulation.
+Particle Importance Based Fluid Simulation

 We present a novel method using particle importance to accelerate the traditional smoothed particle hydrodynamics based fluid simulation.
 Reynolds number and vorticity are exploited as the new criteria to evaluate the importance for each particle.
 If a particle is unimportant, its current acceleration and velocity are used to update values in the next time step with the complex state updating step removed, in this way the computation time is saved.
 We also propose an improved surface tension model.
 The experiments demonstrate that this new method is not only easy to implement, but also greatly improves the simulation speed without visual quality sacrifice.

 Data provided are for informational purposes only.
 Although carefully collected, accuracy cannot be guaranteed.
 The impact factor represents a rough estimation of the journal's impact factor and does not reflect the actual current impact factor.
 Publisher conditions are provided by RoMEO.
 Differing provisions from the publisher's actual policy or licence agreement may be applicable.